mehulvadodariya2012/phpbb-single-signon/README.md

-##  Single SignOn Class for PHP Frameworks
+##  PHPbb Single SignOn Class for PHP Frameworks

 This library is developed to perform single sign on operation from Main website to PHPbb Forum.